MBradley1985/SAGE26/README.rst

 Author
 =======

-Questions and comments can be sent to Darren Croton: dcroton@astro.swin.edu.au.
+Questions and comments can be sent to Michael Bradley <mbradley@swin.edu.au>.

 Maintainers
 ============